kestra-io/docs/content/docs/18.how-to-guides/pause-resume.md

 ---
-title: How to use the Pause and Resume in Kestra
+title: How to Use Pause and Resume in Kestra
 icon: /docs/icons/tutorial.svg
 ---